bizzaccelerator/de_zoomcamp_homeworks/README.md

-This are my answers to the assignments into Data Engineering Zoomcamp.
+These are my answers to the assignments into Data Engineering Zoomcamp.
 1. Module 1: Docker + Postgresql
 2. Module 2: Mage (Scheduler)